EFeru/DbcParser/README.md

 <br>

-## Disclaimer
+> [!IMPORTANT]
-DbcParser currently relies on well formatted dbc files as input.
+> DbcParser currently relies on well formatted dbc files as input.
 Well formatted means that tags are non splitted on several lines or cumulated into a single line.
 The only multiline support is for comments.
 This may change in future, but at the moment this is a requirement.

-As an example of unsupported stuff:
+> As an example of unsupported stuff:
 ```
 BO_ 1160 DAS_steeringControl: 4 NEO
  SG_ DAS_steeringControlType : 23|2@0+